Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Centre Wellington students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Centre Wellington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Centre Wellington District Curriculum Used in Our In-Home Tutoring Programs

 In Centre Wellington, the schools follow the Ontario Curriculum as the guideline for teaching and learning within all subject areas.
 This curriculum uses a progression model for teaching whereby students gain foundational skills within the learning areas during elementary school and moves students towards a more in-depth approach during secondary school.
 The curricular goals are designed so that each subject has an impact on overall learning and prepares students for their future as well-educated young people.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Centre Wellington Tutor Today.